digitalheir/cebuano-dictionary-js/generate-stemmer/readme.md

 # Cebuano stemmer generator

-The stemmer is defined in XML.
-This module defined a parser for that XML and TypeScript code to use the stemmer.
+The stemmer is defined in [XML](https://github.com/digitalheir/cebuano-dictionary-js/tree/master/generate-stemmer/xml).
+TypeScript files parse and enable to use the stemmer.